MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.244-6.md

 (B) Alternate I (Mar 2015) of 52.222-50 (22 U.S.C. chapter 78 and E.O.
 13627).

-(xv) 52.222-55, Minimum Wages under Executive Order 13658 (NOV 2020), if flowdown is required in accordance with paragraph (k) of FAR clause 52.222-55.
+(xv) 52.222-55, Minimum Wages under Executive Order 13658 (JAN 2022), if flowdown is required in accordance with paragraph (k) of FAR clause 52.222-55.

 (xvi) 52.222-62, Paid Sick Leave Under Executive Order 13706 (JAN 2017) (E.O.
 13706), if flow down is required in accordance with paragraph (m) of FAR clause 52.222-62.